home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### Further configuration

 For a thermostat, the active schedule can be deactivated or reactivated via the climate card.
 Please note, that when no schedule is active, one must first be activated in the Plugwise App.
-Once that has been done the Plugwise Integration can manage future operations.
+Once that has been done, the Plugwise Integration can manage future operations.

-Auto means the schedule is active, Heat means it's not active.
-The active thermostat schedule can be changed via the connected thermostat select-entity.
-Please note: that only schedules that have two or more schedule points will be shown as select options.
+Auto means the schedule is active, and Heat means it's not active.
+The active thermostat schedule can be changed via the connected thermostat select entity.
+Please note that only schedules with two or more schedule points will be shown as select options.

 ## Entities